trustedci/OSCRP/OSCRP.md

 **Concern:** Inaccessible or lost research data
 **Consequences:** Lost science time

+**5-5.** Scientific data collected from sensors observing physical phenomenon are being ingested, stored, and processed on lab computing server.
+At some point during ingest, perhaps in the network, perhaps in memory, or during processing, a cosmic ray causes a bit to "flip" from a 1 to a 0 in the dataset for a point representing the existence of the phenomenon.
+The data was transferred by FTP and the checksums used for unencrypted network communications were inadequate to detect and correct the missing datapoint.
+The data was only being stored on one system, so replicas can't be cross-checked against.
+The data wasn't stored yet, and so also wasn't yet backed up.

+**Asset:** Computer system storing scientific data **Concern:** Corrupt research data
+**Consequences:** Incorrect conclusions (if not noticed), lost science time spent recovering data from backups (where available), or lost scientific opportunity if the data is lost and the event the data might be ased on is not easily recaptured.

 <!-- <a name="#possibly-targeted" / > -->

 ### <a name="possibly-targeted"></a>Possibly targeted

-**5-5.** A group of hackers gained access to a vulnerable scientific computing cluster at University A and quickly determined that these computers were used by collaborators at other universities.
+**5-6.** A group of hackers gained access to a vulnerable scientific computing cluster at University A and quickly determined that these computers were used by collaborators at other universities.
 The intruders used credentials captured on systems at University A to get into multiple compute clusters in research labs at University B and University C, collecting new captured credentials along the way and gaining additional access to other university systems.
 Compromised systems were down and unusable for several days in waves at the affected sites, while IT and Information Security personnel investigated the intrusions and rebuilt the affected systems.
 Users were affected by the downtime and urgent credential change requirements -- in same cases, more than once while the nature of the intrusions was still being investigated.
 Affected systems were re-hacked during this incident as a result of some privileged users' failure to change credentials.
 Investigation and remediation were complicated further at University A because the research project these systems served involved a physically remote location with poor network connectivity.
 At the time the intrusion was discovered, all personnel directly familiar with the configuration and management of these systems were at the remote location, with little in the way of explanatory documentation left for local IT staff to rely on while attempting to investigate and resolve the incident.
 Downtime, widespread credential changes, and general confusion all impacted the research project.

 **Assets:** Servers (compute clusters), staff computing & networking and networks
 **Concerns:** Devices inaccessible and devices exposing sensitive information and transport prevented